 COEX C3000 PTZ hazardous area and safe area dome camera stations will be positioned throughout the development, all of which will be centrally controllable, allowing live, color footage to be viewed, played back, and analyzed without any disruption to recording.
 H.264 encoding technology will also enable high-quality footage to be transmitted and stored with minimal bandwidth requirements.

 Amedeo Simonetto from Synectics said: “As well as providing detailed coverage for both hazardous and non-hazardous platform areas, the system we’ve supplied is centrally controllable and will integrate effectively with multiple third-party systems including the Driller’s CCTV system.

-“Additionally we factored in remote viewing capabilities, to enable head office monitoring of the platform, and also future capacity.
-With plans to use Clair Ridge as a hub for further expansion and development of the field, the system we’ve developed is future proof as it is flexible enough to cope with additional demands.”
+“We also factored in remote-viewing capabilities, to enable head-office monitoring of the platform as well as future capacity.
+With plans to use Clair Ridge as a hub for further expansion and development of the field, the system we’ve developed is future-proof as it is flexible enough to cope with additional demands.”

 About Clair Ridge

 The Clair field was discovered in 1977, but challenging reservoir characteristics and the technological limits of the time meant it was 2001 before BP and partners approved a development plan for a first phase of development.